-Gold Fields Ltd. (GFI), having lost more than 65,000 ounces of gold production due to strikes at its South African operations, said it will dismiss miners who fail to return to work by Oct.
+Gold Fields Ltd. (GFI:US), having lost more than 65,000 ounces of gold production due to strikes at its South African operations, said it will dismiss miners who fail to return to work by Oct.
 18 at its KDC West and Beatrix plants.

 “The company has exhausted all reasonable alternatives,” Chief Executive Officer Nick Holland said on a conference call today from Johannesburg, where the company is based.